Are you replacing your roof and curious about the types of shingles available?

 Asphalt shingles architecture is the preferred choice for the majority of homes.
 They are the most durable choice on the marketplace and last the longest with proper maintenance.
 While they cost more than average three-tab shingles, they are worth the investment!

-For starters, dimensional shingles, which they are sometimes referred to as are more durable and come with a better wind warranty rating.
+For starters, dimensional shingles, which are sometimes referred to as, are more durable and come with a better wind warranty rating.
 Most architectural shingles are rated at 130 MPH for wind resistance by the top suppliers (Owens Corning, GAF, CertainTeed).

-When comparing an architectural asphalt shingle to the three-tab shingles offer less aesthetic value, and their material warranties are significantly less.
+When comparing an architectural asphalt shingle to three-tab shingles, the latter offers less aesthetic value and has significantly shorter material warranties.

 - Average Cost to Install: $5K-$15K